 Non-compliance occurs when the responsible party fails to provide required pre-arrival or pre-load data.

-Applied by the Commercial Programs Directorate at Headquarters (HQ), against the party responsible for providing the required data.
+This penalty is to be issued by Carrier, Postal and Courier Compliance (CPCC), Commercial Programs Directorate at Headquarters (HQ), against the party responsible for providing the required data.

 The prescribed information shall be sent in accordance with the timelines, technical requirements, specifications and procedures for electronic means as set out in the Reporting of Imported Goods Regulations and the applicable Electronic Commerce Client Requirements Document (ECCRD).

-One C378 penalty will be issued per instance.
+One C378 penalty will be issued per instance for each missing pre-arrival cargo record – up to 5 (five) instances – and one penalty will be issued per instance for the missing pre-arrival conveyance record (where applicable).
 The same penalty level will be assessed for all infractions discovered during the same examination or monitoring period.

-The maximum total amount of penalties assessed for electronic pre-arrival cargo reports not transmitted must not exceed $10,000 for first level, $20,000 for the second level, and $40,000 for the third and subsequent levels.
+Non-transmission of cargo reports and conveyance reports are separate instances.
+In a scenario where 5 or more pre-arrival cargo reports and the associated conveyance report are not transmitted, the maximum total of penalties must not exceed $12,000 for the first level, $24,000 for the second level, and $48,000 for the third and subsequent levels.

-In instances where an officer finds a responsible party in contravention, the officer must forward this information to the Commercial Programs Directorate at HQ.
-The Commercial Programs Directorate at HQ will assess penalties related to this contravention.
+In instances where a Border Services Officer (BSO) finds a responsible party in contravention, the officer must forward this information to the Commercial Programs Directorate at HQ.

 Example of non-compliance under C378: